 What’s an ether wallet?

-An ethereum wallet is similar to a digital bank account for sending, receiving, and managing your ether.
-You can use our platform to buy or sell ether, however, we do not manage your coins for you.
+An ether wallet is similar to an online bank account; from your wallet you are able to send, receive and manage your coins.
+You can use our platform to buy or sell ether, but we do not manage your coins for you.
 You do this yourself in your ether wallet.

 What’s an ether receiving address?

 Each wallet has its own receiving address.
 This is a unique sequence of numbers and letters, that always start with 0x.
 It’s similar to a bank account number.
 Would you like to receive ether?
 Then you provide the sender with your receiving address.
 Would you like to send ether to another wallet?
 Then you need the receiving address of the recipient.